transferwise/prometheus-envoy-dashboards/README.md

 * External Ingress stats.
 We don't use it that way yet.

 ## TODO
-Other than the obvious "finish this porting excercise" work:
+Other than the obvious "finish this porting exercise" work:
 * Remove statsd exporter usage completely once Enovy stats endpoint supports histograms
 * Use Prometheus recording rules for some of the more expensive to calculate aggregations
 * Work out how to deal with metrics that haven't been initialized yet (e.g. avoiding Success Rate no data when the